Daha Ata Wanguwa is the 18 Bends Road

 Daha Ata Wanguwa (18 Bends Road) is a famous drive in the Central Province of Sri Lanka.
 The road features 17 hairpin bends (not 18).

 Is Daha Ata Wanguwa (18 Bends Road) paved?

-The road has been improved (reasphalted and widened) the last years and links the cities of Kandy and Mahiyanganaya.
-It’s also known as 18 hair-pin bend road and it was feared by many drivers as one of the difficult roads in the country.
-The famous 18 hair-pin bends made it a difficult road even for many experienced motorists and became one of the roads to test their driving skills.
-But for more than one and half centuries, this road was the only road that linked these main cities.
+Tucked away in the central mountainous terrain of the country, the famous stretch of road is part of the main A26 road, linking the cities of Kandy and Mahiyanganaya.
+It’s totally paved and was feared by many drivers as one of the difficult roads in the country.
+The famous 18 hairpin bends made it a challenging road even for many experienced motorists and became one of the roads to test their driving skills.
+But for more than one and a half centuries, this road was the only road that linked these main cities.

 Has the 18 Bends Road really 18 bends?

 Though it is famous as the 18 bends road, people come across only 17 bends in reality, as one bend was removed long ago after widening that section of the road.

 How long is Daha Ata Wanguwa (18 Bends Road)?